Job outlooks for Real estate agents and salespersons

 • Real estate agents and salespersons salaries are generally commission based.
 Prospects will be better for individuals with flexibility to work evenings and weekends to accommodate the schedules of buyers and sellers.

-Here are some key facts about Real estate agents and salespersons in Saskatchewan:
+Here are some key facts about real estate agents and salespersons in Saskatchewan:

-• Approximately 1,700 people work in this occupation.
+• Approximately 1,800 people work in this occupation.

 • Real estate agents and salespersons mainly work in the following sectors: